m3rcer/m3rcer.github.io/permalinks/PhishOPS/StartingPoint.md

 Along with the successfull setup of postfix and dovecot publishing the records/adding these relevant entries correctly can be tricky.

 Make sure to have published the following records:
-- `A record` - Maps the vps IP to mail.domain.com .
+- `A record` - Maps the VPS IP to mail.domain.com .
-- `PTR/ rDNS record` - A reverse lookup of mail.domain.com results in yielding your vps's IP .
+- `PTR/ rDNS record` - A reverse lookup of mail.domain.com results in yielding your VPS's IP .
 - `MX record` - specifies the mail server responsible for accepting email messages on behalf of a domain name .
 - `SPF record` - a txt record specific to  mail servers that are allowed to send email on behalf of your domain .
 - `DKIM record` - a txt record of your generated pubkey to verify non-repudiation.